mugdhadeshpande/blackEbay/README.md

 This application will not work upon running, it requires our custom APIs which are hosted at this place https://github.com/mitulap/shopping-cart

-Feel free to contact me at mitulpatel.hsd@gmail.com if you have any doubts.

 ### Preconditions